sarkarlab/MVsim/README.md

 Troubleshooting:

 - Undefined function error:
-  - Check for all the required MARLAB packages
+  - Check for all the required MATLAB packages
   -Check for MATLAB version
   -Add the Diff_Equations folder to the path
 - Missing images: add the image